xia2/xia2/doc/sphinx/multi_crystal.rst

 When processing many datasets simultaneously, it may happen that some datasets will process successfully, but xia2 will fail to process others.
-By default, xia2 will stop with an error message if any error is encountered, however if the :samp:`-failover` flag is passed on the command line, then xia2 will ignore any failed sweeps and continue processing with only those sweeps that processed successfully.
+By default, xia2 will stop with an error message if any error is encountered, however if the :samp:`failover=True` is set on the command line, then xia2 will ignore any failed sweeps and continue processing with only those sweeps that processed successfully.